Welcome to Su's Corner

 "Prayer: God’s Gift to His People in All Seasons”

-“The Body of Christ - Another of God’s Gift to Us”
+“The Body of Christ - The Arms and Legs of Jesus in Action”

 BIBLE STUDY - "Prayer Talk"